 The Coles’ son-in-law and daughter, Simon and Jenna Hamm, have now assumed the reins.
 Their efforts to enlist more renewable energy technologies and to utilize more locally grown and organic foods have opened the next chapter in Camp Denali’s long held stewardship commitment.
-You’ll eat local produce and meat from Fairbanks-based Alaska Grown, as well as produce from the on-site greenhouse, which is incorporated into the handcrafted artisan food served in the lodges’ respective dining rooms.
+You'll eat local Alaskan Grown produce and meat, as well as fresh produce from the on-site greenhouse and garden beds.

 In her 2008 book and recent PBS documentary, Great Lodges of the National Parks, Vol II, author Christine Barnes selected Camp Denali as one of 10 spectacular and historically significant national park destinations.
 Unlike other classic lodges, she described Camp Denali’s unique heritage as a "self-contained, perfectly maintained, and creatively operated wilderness retreat" that "snubs the idea of resort living.